Damages Desktops

 Chapter XXXII.

 It was with great reluctance that they rose from the bed almost half an hour later.
 The presence of friends and family in the public rooms below could no longer be ignored.
-Darcy proved his worth as a lady's maid, helping Elizabeth put back on the white gown and undergarments which, bare minutes ago, he had gently removed from her body.
-It was to the credit of Sarah that her hair style still remained in its pins and curls, despite their previous positions.
+Darcy proved his worth as a lady's maid, helping Elizabeth put back on the white gown and undergarments which only minutes ago he had gently removed from her body.
+It was to the credit of Sarah that her hair was restored to its previous sculpture of pins and other adornments.

 When Elizabeth was dressed, she turned to admire her new bedchambers, which she had not seen until this moment.
 Like the rest of Pemberley's interior, they reflected a subtle elegance and understated wealth, along with a sense of neutrality, making the mood of the room suitable to both night and daylight.

 Her observation complete, she turned to watch her husband once more.
 She still could not believe what had happened only hours ago.
 No longer did she need to fear about the Earl finding her.
 He was no more.
-Instead she was Lady Elizabeth Darcy.
-Wife to the best man she had ever known.
+Instead she was the wife of the best man she had ever known.

 What had always felt as an intrusion, now felt like the sweetest of pleasures.
 Combined with the expression upon his face, and the feeling conveyed by his dark eyes, their joining seemed to her almost hallowed, as profound and as deep as if it were a holy communion.
 He gazed at her with such intensity as they lay joined, striving for their ultimate pleasure together.
 In his view, she felt herself to be infinitely precious to him.
 And she could help but return that feeling, just as equally upon him.

-He turned suddenly, his ministrations on his cravat complete, catching her gaze.
+He turned suddenly, his ministrations upon his cravat complete, catching her gaze.
 Elizabeth could not help but blush as she tried to put her delightful recollections to the back of her mind and focus on the present.
-Grabbing his jacket from the chair it had been thrown on shortly after they had entered her bedchamber, he made his way over to her, putting it on as he did so.
+Retrieving his jacket from the chair where it had been thrown shortly after they had entered her bedchamber, he made his way over to her, putting it on as he did so.

 "Always, my Fitzwilliam," she replied, bestowing upon him the same endearment to his own first name, making Darcy marvel once more at how no one else could speak it and touch him so profoundly as she.